C.V.

 B.S.
 Mathematical Economics & Philosophy, magna cum laude, Hampden-Sydney College, Hampden Sydney, VA (2023)

-“The Father of Food and Drug Law as Strategic Regulator: Dr. Harvey Wiley and the Political Economy of the Bottled-In-Bond Act”
+“The Father of Food and Drug Law as Strategic Regulator: Dr. Harvey Wiley and the Political Economy of the Bottled-In-Bond Act” (job market paper)

 “Alms and Ale: A Malthusian Test of Welfare Generosity and Alcohol Consumption in OECD Countries, 1995–2023”